-Besides, you should consider moving from Magento 1 to Magento 2 as soon as possible since Magento might stop providing support for its “first child” in the near future.
+Besides, you should consider moving from Magento 1 to Magento 2 as soon as possible since Magento will stop providing support for its “first child” in the near future – from June 2020 to be exact.
 Find more information here.

 Apart from that, Magento 2 migration is a complicated process that requires your time, money and effort.
 For Magento developers, they probably know how complicated it is; therefore this blog post is not for them but Magento store owners, who are going to migrate Magento 1 to Magento 2.
-In other words, in today post, we will show Magento merchants how to conduct Magento migration smoothly, step-by-step and in the optimal period of time.
+In other words, in today’s post, we will show Magento merchants how to conduct Magento migration step-by-step and within the optimal period of time.

 Important Things To Know Before Magento 2 Migration

 Many people think that the process of migrating Magento 1 to Magento 2 is similar to updating to the latest version of Magento 1.

 However, it’s absolutely wrong!

 To be more specific, Magento migration means you will have to build a new website on Magento 2 from the scratch but migrate data from the old site.

 You can’t continue using your current Magento 1 themes, extensions and code.
 We will go into detail in the next parts.
 Now, let’s go deep into the Magento 2 migration process!

 30 DAYS TO MIGRATE MAGENTO 1 TO MAGENTO 2…